prestonharberts/bib/Bible/gen25.md

 But the children struggled inside her, and she said, “Why is this happening to me?”
 So she asked the LORD,
 ###### 23
 and the LORD said to her,
->  “ Two nations are in your womb,
+> “Two nations are in your womb,
->  “ And two peoples will be separated from within you.
+> “And two peoples will be separated from within you.
->  “ One people will be stronger than the other,
+> “One people will be stronger than the other,
->  “ And the older will serve the younger.”
+> “And the older will serve the younger.”
 ###### 24
 When the time came for Rebekah to give birth, there were twins in her womb.
 ###### 25